Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 ```

 Then, you have to add the following rules, adapted to your needs, to the file
-`.htaccess` at the root of Omeka S or in the main config of the server:
+`.htaccess` at the root of Omeka Classic or in the main config of the server:

 ```
 # CORS access for some files.